Hydroinformatics/riverscapes-tools-fork/README.md

 # Riverscapes Tools - Fork

 This is a monorepo housing the python open-source GIS tools for Riverscapes.
 It is a fork that includes some tweaks needed to run the tools locally.
+This fork is NOT intended to initiate pull requests or contribute to riverscapes development.
+It is an independent research project, forked for convenience and to give credit.
 See the [original repo](https://github.com/Riverscapes/riverscapes-tools) for the latest changes and fully original code.

 ## How to Use sqlBRAT